Eric-Ness/NewsAnalysisBSkyPoster/README.md

 2. Uses Google's Gemini AI to select the most newsworthy article
 3. Fetches the article content, handling paywalls and content extraction
 4. Generates a concise, informative social media post
-5. Posts the content to BlueSky
+5. Posts the content to BlueSky and/or Twitter
+6. Stores complete post data for embed rendering on external sites
-6. Updates the database with information about the posted article
+7. Updates the database with information about the posted article

 ## Features